mrudorfer/burg-toolkit/readme.md

 ## plans for the project
 ### todos
 - render depth images for existing scenes/objects/instances
+  - render images in other format if exr not available
+  - make images readable into our burg structures
 - grasp sampler
     - there is some unused code currently, needs better structure
     - more configurable AGS, e.g. with option to use random rotation offset for creating grasp orientations